-The overarching objective of BOHEMIA is to identify priorities and themes for Future European R&I policy and to provide a description of the issues that should be addressed by R&I policy and funding.
-The time horizon considered in the project is 2040, by when results of research and innovation activities funded by the next European Framework Programme for Research and Innovation are likely to have an impact in practice.
-In order to achieve this overarching objective, five main tasks are proposed:
+The overarching objective of BOHEMIA (Beyond the Horizon: Foresight in Support of the Preparation of the European Union’s Future Policy in Research and Innovation) is to identify priorities and themes for Future European R&I policy and to provide a description of the issues that should be addressed by R&I policy and funding.
+The time horizon considered in the project is 2040.
+By this time, the results of research and innovation activities funded by the next European Framework Programme for Research and Innovation are expected to reach a very substantial impact in practice.
+Project BOHEMIA involves three main phases:

-Task 1 analyzes a wide range of foresight and strategic intelligence source, addressing different types of future developments: emerging societal challenges, innovation opportunities, new R&I practices, and wider contextual developments.
-The analysis of these future developments will distinguish trends, key drivers, and outliers (i.e. weak signals and wildcards) that may give rise to disruptive and unexpected developments.
+The project starts with the analysis of a wide range of foresight and strategic intelligence sources, addressing different types of future developments: emerging technological trends and societal challenges, innovation opportunities, new R&I practices, and wider contextual developments.

-The project draws on a team of highly experienced foresight and R&I policy experts, who have been involved in several key foresight and R&I policy projects at national and European level, including those mentioned in the call for tender.
-AIT (overall coordination and leading Tasks 1 Analysis of Foresight Sources and 5 Interpretation and Policy implications) has a long-standing track record in matters of foresight and its use in the context of R&I policy at regional, national, European and international levels, and covering also a broad range of sectoral domains.
-ISIS (coordination of Task 2 on meta-scenarios) has a strong track record in scenario development, addressing domains such as energy, transport and cities, but also global developments.
-IP/Prospectiva (coordination of Task 4 Delphi survey) has substantial expertise in developing and implementing both Delphi-survey concepts and technology, and extensive experience with the use of online tools in the context of policy research and public participation.
-Finally, Fraunhofer-ISI (in charge of Task 2 Preparation of Delphi survey) disposes of excellent expertise in Delphi and other foresight methods, but can also draw on a broad range of thematic competencies for policy analysis and development.
+The project draws on a team of highly experienced foresight and R&I policy experts, who have been involved in several key foresight and R&I policy projects at national and European level.
+AIT has a long-standing track record in matters of foresight and its use in the context of R&I policy at regional, national, European and international levels, also covering a broad range of sectoral domains.
+ISIS has a strong track record in scenario development, addressing domains such as energy, transport and cities, as well as global developments.
+Institutul de Prospectiva has substantial expertise in developing and implementing Delphi-survey instruments; and extensive experience with the use of online tools in the context of policy research and public participation.
+Finally, Fraunhofer-ISI has excellent expertise in Delphi and other foresight methods, but can also draw on a broad range of thematic competencies for policy analysis and development.